hpcde/cluster-docs/README.md

-# HPCer Clusters :id=get-start
+# HPCer Clusters

-English version document is not available currently.

-Please checkout to <a href="#/zh-cn/"> chinese</a> version.
+Document for HPC clusters of **High Performance Computing and Data Engineering Lab**.